 The upper back, otherwise known as the thoracic spine, is located between your neck (cervical spine) and your low back (lumbar spine).
 It is connected to your ribs and sternum, and because these bones don’t move a lot, typically, upper back pain stems from muscle tightness or injury.

-As upper back pain is generally muscle related, consistent stretching will help you stay loose and move freely.
-Try these stretches (taken directly from a WeStretch pain relief routine- focusing on upper back stretches) to increase your flexibility, achieve your full range of motion, and to encourage good posture!
+As upper back pain is generally muscle-related, consistent stretching will help you stay loose and move freely.
+Try these stretches taken directly from a WeStretch pain relief routine to increase your flexibility, achieve your full range of motion, and improve your posture!

-With your arms extended out to the sides, tilt your head to look up.
-(Look down at your belly afterwards if you would like the opposite stretch!)
+- With your arms extended out to the sides, look up.
+(And then look at your belly if you would like the opposite stretch!)

-Extending your arms above your head, curve your chest in, tilt right, and rotate left.
-(This is great for both an upper back & torso stretch.)
+- Extending your arms above your head, curve your chest in, tilt right, and rotate left.

-These are just a small sampling of possible stretches that you can use to help you relieve your upper back pain.
-Focus on stretches that target the muscles of your neck, shoulders, chest, and even your lower back, as everything is connected.
+These are just a small sampling of possible stretches that you can use to help you focus on your upper back pain.
+Find stretches that target the muscles of your neck, shoulders, chest, and even your lower back, as everything is connected.

 Other options for upper back pain relief.